cutecryptid/haspie/README.md

 # Compiling from source
 The only compiled part of the project is the MXML to ASP facts parser.
 A binary is bundled with every release, but if you wish to compile it for compatibility reasons, a Makefile is also bundled.
 Go to ```parser/source``` and run ```make```.
 The bin file is generated in the parser folder so it can be properly referenced by the python pipeline.

+#TO DO:
+Currently working on Prototype mkIV.
+- Functional output module (not styling yet, just output solution to MusicXML, LilyPond or MIDI)
+- Adjust and refine new notes generation (fifth jumps)
+- Include 7th chords (4 notes)
+- Identify and restrict weak/strong times and bridge notes (LOW PRIO, maybe mkV)